dtomlinson91/panaetius/README.rst

 From local wheel
 ~~~~~~~~~~~~~~~~~

-Download the latest verion from the `releases`_ page:
+Download the latest verion from the `releases`_ page.

 .. _releases: https://github.com/dtomlinson91/panaetius/releases